DaveDe/A1_PyBullet_Simulator/README.md

 In a1_env.py you will send commands to the PyBullet simulator.

 It's fine to use DIRECT mode in PyBullet for now (no robot visualization).
-To visualize the robot, you need to use GUI mode and you must have a GPU.
+To visualize the robot, you need to use GUI mode.

 [OpenAI Gym](https://gym.openai.com/)